The question Felix Hernandez has had throughout his career was whether his talent was as big as his dreams, because his dreams were perfect.

 “Warming up in the bullpen before the game, everything worked,” Felix said.
 “Every game, I’m always thinking about a perfect game, but this is pretty awesome.”

-The Mariners fans in the Safeco Field crowd of 21,889 were behind their pitcher from the outset, but somewhere along the way – much like the Mariners themselves – they realized they were watching something spectacular.
+A Safeco Field crowd of 21,889 was behind their pitcher from the outset, but somewhere along the way – much like the Mariners themselves – they realized they were watching something spectacular.

-“Felix was hitting 95 mph with his fastball, throwing his change-up to right-handers and left-handers, and his curve was nasty,” catcher John Jaso said.
+“Felix was hitting 95 mph with his fastball, throwing his changeup to right-handers and left-handers and is curve was nasty,” catcher John Jaso said.
 “When he struck out Evan Longoria in the second inning with a curve, I thought the day might be special.”

 “I don’t care what lineup you might have put out there today, it would not have had a chance,” center fielder Michael Saunders said.
 “His pitches were moving all over the place.